 We live in a continuously evolving world and it is certainly not easy to keep pace with the times.
 For Generation Z (those born between 1997 and 2010), for example, speed is now their bread and butter.
-Even in commerce, while at one time sales methods evolved much more slowly, with the dawn of the digital era new sales, collection and management methods are being continuously introduced.
-This requires continuous updating, starting from “old” paper money and transitioning to credit cards and, finally, to e-wallets and online banking.
-As the years pass, the further we get from physical payments, to reach an increasingly abstract and digital speed.
+In the Ecommerce world, with the dawn of the digital era, new sales and management methods are constantly being introduced.
+This requires that we keep up with the times; starting from “old” paper money and transitioning to credit cards and later to e-wallets and online banking.
+As the years pass, we get further and further from physical payments and closer to reaching an increasingly conceptual and digital speed.

-This frenetic evolution is involving not just Ecommerce, but all commercial activities.
-Whether you operate an online business, a cafe or a store, or even a professional office, you may be asking yourself: but am I keeping pace with customer requirements?
+This frenetic evolution does not simply involve the Ecommerce world, but all commercial activities.
+Whether you operate an online business or physical stores, you might be asking yourself: am I keeping up with customer requirements?

-The key word is immediacy.
-However, in this digital world, not everyone feels at ease using a credit or debit card to make online and in-store payments.
-And others, especially in certain markets, prefer using alternative payment methods and perhaps they don’t use cards at all.
+The key concept is being ready to adapt to the ever-changing digital landscape.
+However, in the digital world, not everyone feels at ease using a credit or debit card to make online and in-store payments.
+And others, especially in some markets, prefer using alternative payment methods or don’t use cards at all.

-Therefore, it is fundamental for your POS terminal or Ecommerce platform to accept these alternative payments; otherwise you risk driving away potential customers who want to pay with these alternative methods.
+Therefore, it appears extremely important for Ecommerce platforms to accept forms of alternative payments; otherwise the risk is to drive away potential customers who want to pay using these options.

-Have you ever heard of Paypal, Apple Pay or Google Pay?
-They allow you to securely deposit funds and make payments or electronic transfers.
+E-wallets like Paypal, Apple Pay or Google Pay allow you to securely deposit funds and conduct payments or electronic transfers.
 There are two types:

-Have you ever thought of how simple it would be to pay at a restaurant with a simple click of your smartphone?
-And not only is it fast and secure, but it offers other benefits, such as the possibility to pay with a single device in all participating stores, both bricks-and-mortar and online.
-The list is quite long, but just to cite a few others, Samsung Pay and Amazon Pay are expanding, while there are also payment systems that are already more commonly used, such as 2Checkout or TransferWise.
-There are also account-cards, like Hype, which enable you to easily make purchases online or in stores and withdraw at no cost from any branch in Italy and worldwide.
-Every payment method provides a range of benefits, but what unites them all is the simplicity and security that they offer in both online and POS payments.
+This method is not only fast and secure; it also offers other benefits, such as the possibility to pay with a single device in all participating stores, both in-person and online.
+The list is quite long, but just to cite a few others, Samsung Pay and Amazon Pay are expanding, while 2Checkout or TransferWise are already commonly used.
+Another interesting payment method are account-cards, like Hype, which enable you to easily make purchases online or in stores and withdraw at no cost from any branch worldwide.
+Every payment method provides a range of benefits, but what is common to all is the simplicity and security that they offer in both online and POS payments.

-There are also alternative payments like bank transfers, carried out through online banking.
-In these cases, users authorise the payment directly online from their bank’s reserved area.
-This payment method is gaining ground very quickly for Ecommerce, almost as much as e-wallets.
+Bank transfers are alternative payments carried out through online banking.
+In this case, users authorise the payment online directly from their bank’s reserved area.
+This payment method has been gaining ground very quickly for Ecommerce in the past years.
 What has enabled their rise?
-Certainly the low acceptance costs and the lower number of chargebacks for merchants have provided a decent push, but the support provided by the new European PSD2 regulation also should not be underestimated.
+Certainly, the low acceptance costs and the lower number of chargebacks for merchants have provided a decent push, however the support provided by the European PSD2 regulation is a factor that should not be underestimated.